Tasting Tea: Taking it Deeper than “Vegetal”

-One way that many people describe green teas (not just green teas, just using it as an example) is by using the word “vegetal” — meaning that the taste reminds them of the taste of vegetables.
+One way that people describe green teas (not just green teas, just using it as an example) is by using the word “vegetal” — meaning that the taste reminds them of the taste of vegetables.
 One quick tip to take your tea appreciation to another level is to see if you can figure out which vegetable it reminds you of.

 Use this as a guide to help you find the exact vegetable: